Arena-Lite: Efficient and Reliable Large Language Model Evaluation via Tournament-Based Direct Comparisons: Appendix

-Figure~\ref{fig:bar_with_ci_vs_chatbot_arena_gpt4o} shows the Elo ratings computed out of \textit{\textbf{Varco Arena}}.
+Figure~\ref{fig:bar_with_ci_vs_chatbot_arena_gpt4o} shows the BT preference computed out of Arena-Lite.
 For judge, we used \texttt{gpt-4o}.
-As mentioned in the caption, the Elo ratings are bootstrapped median value from 500 trials.
+As mentioned in the caption, the BT preference are bootstrapped median value from 500 trials.
 95\% confidence intervals also plotted as an error bar, which look negligible in scale compared to observed values.
 Matches are performed over Arena-Hard-Auto benchmark dataset (500 prompts).